 BlackBerry OS is a proprietary mobile OS developed by BlackBerry Ltd for its BlackBerry line of smartphones.
 The OS provides multitasking and supports specialised input devices that have been adopted by BlackBerry Ltd for use in its handhelds, particularly the trackwheel, trackball and, most recently, trackpad and touchscreen.

 Ubuntu Touch, also known as Ubuntu Phone, is a mobile version of Ubuntu OS developed by Canonical UK Ltd and Ubuntu Community.
 It is designed primarily for touchscreen mobile devices such as smartphones and tablet computers.

 Ubuntu Touch was released to manufacturers on September 16, 2014.
 Aquaris E4.5, the world’s first Ubuntu based smartphone, went on sale in Europe on February 9, 2015.

 With changing trends in the chipset industry, OS developers are not far behind.
-Software packages and applications are being developed to meet the demands of users and also to incorporate hardware additions like touch sensor, look-away to pause, etc. We might be seeing facial-recognition or retina-scanner software packages in the future.
+Software packages and applications are being developed to meet the demands of users and also to incorporate hardware additions like touch sensors, look-away to pause, etc. We might be seeing facial recognition or retina-scanner software packages in the future.